-The Office of Housing and Auxiliary services is dedicated to maintaining the residence halls on campus.
+The Office of Residence Life and Housing is dedicated to maintaining the residence halls on campus.
 The office is focused on creating a living learning environment by maintaining a convenient space for the growth of students in the residence halls and to offer professional development for students in our office.

 We offer both work study employment, internship opportunities and Resident Advisor opportunities.